Amaze Me: Music video

-The music video for "Amaze Me" was directed by Marcus Sternberg and filmed between 20 and 22 August 2007 in a film studio in Berlin, Germany.
+The music video for "Amaze Me" was directed by Marcus Sternberg and filmed on 21 August 2007 in a film studio in Berlin, Germany.
 Shot over twenty-two hours back-to-back with the video for "Teardrops," the final clip worldpremiered on September 21 at the end of German music network VIVA's show Neu.
 However, it was not added to the network's current playlist until 29 September 2007.

 The group has declared the filming of the "mammoth shoot" as "extremely exhausting," referring to its extraordinary length and a delay of several hours, caused by various technical defects.
 Lucy Diakovska has described the plotless clip as a "white, elegant, melancholic but positive [and ...] very simple video, riddled with many nice details and ideas."
 Inspired by a concept developed by all four members and based on Sternberg's treatment, the music video was eventually conceived as a stylistic counterpart to "Teardrops."